Saloni246/ML_Project_TT/README.md

              3)K-nearest neighbour
              4)Decision tree

-             find the accuracy of different models trained on the DataSet and show the comparison between them.
+             Task--find the accuracy of different models trained on the DataSet and show the comparison between them.